 Legs slide if placed on a hard, flat surface.
 Works best on unpaved ground.

 Tripod stands over fire.
 Galvanized steel legs.
-17" diameter grill grate.
+Has a 17" diameter grate.
 Shock-corded legs collapse for easy transport and storage.
 Can raise and lower your cooking surface to adjust to the fire.
 Large grilling surface.

 Legs do not lock at the top; they are held together with elastic like tent poles.
 If you like something more secure, you can add your own bolts.

 Sturdy and stable tripod made of forged iron.
-Measures 42.5" high.
+Measures 42.5" tall.
 Heavy-duty plated 26" chain with S-hook for easy adjustment.
 Good for cooking and hanging lanterns, water jugs, or clothing.
-Easy setup and storage.
-Substantial size and weight.
-Strong enough to hold a large cast iron dutch oven.

 Does not come with grill grate.